SERVING FAMILIES & FRIENDS of THE

 • Scholarship is rigorous, meaning learning is in-depth and not superficial.

 • Subjects are taught by and with the aid of the Spirit by Latter-day Saint teachers to Latter-day Saint youth, thereby enlarging and edifying the individual.

 • Faith and testimony are grown, and one’s relationship with Deity more fully understood and cultivated.

 Many Latter-Day Saints have already left the educational system, opting for home school.
 Many have opted for a private education in local academies or online.

-Thinking that their were others in the same situation as our son, in September, 1997, we started our local academy in St. George, Utah.
-This year, we added the Online School, which offers the same curriculum.
+Thinking that there were others in the same situation as our son, in September, 1997, we started our local academy in St. George, Utah.
+In 2019, we added the Online School which offers about the same curriculum.

 3 Nephi 6:12 reads: “And the people began to be distinguished by ranks, according to their riches and their chances for learning; yea, some were ignorant because of their poverty, and others did receive great learning because of their riches.”
 This was the situation about four years before the Resurrected Savior visited the Nephites.

 This verse tears at my heart, especially when I know that there are many who would opt for a Latter-day Saint Education if they could.
 Therefore, we have set the tuition as low as we possibly can and still pay